Order your UGC NET/SET Material copy (Paper-II only) today !

 The answer is, it is I. Anywhere and,

-‘Sword in its sheath’ refers to the passivity of male in matters of sex and love.
+When she asks him about his identity, his answer is ‘I’.
+Here, ‘sword in its sheath’ refers to the passivity of male in matters of sex and love.
 Woman is no longer weaker sex because it is the stronger sex which has weakness for it.
 Das is against sexual inhibition and reservation.
-She writes:

 Drink at twelve, midnight, in hotels of strange towns,